eamejiastanford/aa241x_mission/README.md

 The mission node subscribes to the following AA241x Mission related topics:

- - `person_estimate` - this topic, of type [`aa241x_mission::PersonEstimate`](https://github.com/aa241x/aa241x_mission/blob/master/msg/PersonEstimate.msg) contains the timestamped (North, East) position estimate of a declared found person.
+ - `person_found` - this topic, of type [`aa241x_mission::PersonEstimate`](https://github.com/aa241x/aa241x_mission/blob/master/msg/PersonEstimate.msg) contains the timestamped (North, East) position estimate of a declared found person.
 The fields are:
      + `header` - standard header containing the ROS timestamp information for the time of the estimate
      + `id` - the id of the person for this estimate
      + `n` - the North coordinate of the measurement in [m] in the Lake Lag ENU frame